Using Plandek to reduce Cycle Time by 75% and increase deployment frequency by 15%

 Key factors in the success of the approach included:

-- Collective buy-in and trust in the metrics from Team Leads upwards.
-This was critical and was made possible as a result of the total transparency of Plandek metric presentation.
+- Collective buy-in and trust in the metrics from Team Lead upwards.
+This was critical and was made possible as a result of the total transparency of the Plandek metric presentation.

 Experience shows that if Team Leads cannot see exactly how metrics are calculated and that they reflect their team’s context – they will question and ultimately reject the metrics – especially if the metric appears erratic or heavily negative.

-Plandek is unique in its ability to show the ‘provenance’ of each metric and to allow individual teams to configure each metric in the way that reflects their particular circumstances, using the powerful Filter functionality.
-This is ultimately critical in the overall success of the initiative.
+Plandek is unique in its ability to show the ‘provenance’ of each metric and to allow individual teams to configure each metric in a way that reflects their particular circumstances, using the powerful Filter functionality.
+This is ultimately critical to the overall success of the initiative.